DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - CM helps ensure that systems are deployed in a secure, consistent state and that they stay in a secure, consistent state throughout their lifecycle
 - **Provisioning**: taking a particular config baseline, making additional or modified copies, and placing those copies into the environment in which they belong; refers to installing and configuring the operating system and needed apps on new systems
     - new systems should be configured to reduce vulnerabilities introduced via default configurations; the key is to harden a system based on intended useage
-- **Hardening a system**: process of applying security configurations, and locking down various hardware, communications systems, software (e.g. OS, web/app server, apps etc); normally performed based on industry guidelines and benchmarks like the Center for Internet Securit (CIS);
+- **Hardening a system**: process of applying security configurations, and locking down various hardware, communications systems, software (e.g. OS, web/app server, apps etc); normally performed based on industry guidelines and benchmarks like the Center for Internet Security ⚖️(CIS);
     - makes it more secure than the default configuration and includes the following:
-        - disable all unused services
+        - 🎈disable all unused services
-        - close all unused logical ports
+        - 🎈close all unused logical ports
-        - remove all unused apps
+        - 🎈remove all unused apps
-        - change default passwords
+        - 🎈change default passwords
 - **Baseline**: in the context of configuration management, it is the starting point or starting config for a system
     - an easy way to think of a baseline is as a list of services; an OS baseline identifies all the settings to harden specific systems
     - many organizations use images to deploy baselines; baseline images improve the security of systems by ensuring that desired security settings are always configured correctly